Tax Implications of Divorce

 Retirement funds

-Even though 401(k)s, IRAs, and pensions are individually held, any funds accumulated during the marriage are nevertheless considered marital property.
+Even though retirement plans—such as 401(k)s, IRAs, and pensions—are individually held, any funds accumulated during the marriage are nevertheless considered marital property.
 As a result, a spouse with greater overall retirement assets may need to transfer some of those funds to the other spouse's retirement account according to specific rules:

-• 401(k)s: Funds being transferred from a 401(k)will require a separate court order, called a Qualified Domestic Relations Order (QDRO).
-"The assets are transferred from one account to the other like any rollover, and they will continue to grow in the new owner's name as if they were theirs from the beginning," Austin says.
+• 401(k)s: Funds being transferred from a 401(k) will require a separate court order, called a Qualified Domestic Relations Order (QDRO).
+Under a QDRO, assets are transferred from one account to the other like any rollover, and they will continue to grow in the new owner's name as if they were theirs from the beginning.
 (You can also receive the funds via check, but you must deposit it within 60 days to avoid a 10% early withdrawal penalty if you are younger than 59½.)
 If you wish to cash out a portion of the proceeds and are younger than 59½, you can take a one-time distribution without paying the penalty—although such funds are subject to withholding and taxed as ordinary income.

-• IRAs: An IRA can be divided without tax consequences as long as it's spelled out in the divorce decree.
+• IRAs: An IRA can be divided without tax consequences so long as it's spelled out in the divorce agreement.
 But any subsequent withdrawals before the age of 59½ are subject to an early-withdrawal penalty.

 Collectibles

 Art and other collectibles acquired during the marriage will also have to be divvied up.
 (Gifts are an exception; generally, those remain the property of the recipient.)
+Being awarded ownership of these assets is tax-free, but take care if you decide to sell or donate the collectible later on.
 The cost basis of such items is the original purchase price, so consider how much they've appreciated and what the capital gains tax implications might be.

 Jointly held businesses